-As students transition into, through, and out of high school it is important for them to be prepared to make these transitions as smoothly and successfully as possible.
-Therefore, a program of Papa Kākoʻo was established to support students and provide them with knowledge, skills, and practice to best accommodate their needs related to these transitions and to prepare them to make better informed decisions about their future.
+It is important for our students to be prepared to transition as smoothly and successfully as possible from high school to college.
+Therefore, a program of Papa Kākoʻo was established to support junior and senior students and provide them with knowledge, skills, and practice to best accommodate their needs related to these transitions and to prepare them to make better informed decisions about their future.

-Within the papa kākoʻo learning environment students experience components that include academic practice and support, Papa Kalikiano (Christian education), Kūlia I Ka Nu'u (Hawaiian language and culture), character education, organization and time management, research, and guidance activities to inform decision-making with regard to careers and post-secondary education.
+Within the papa kākoʻo learning environment students experience components that include academic practice and support, college guidance and preparation, Kūlia I Ka Nu'u (Hawaiian language and culture), character education, organization and time management, research, and guidance activities to inform decision-making with regard to careers and post-secondary education.